mbaumer/us_hep_funding/docs/_states/KY.md

 <a name="KY-04"></a>
 [Back to top](#top)
 ## KY-04 -- Rep. Thomas Massie (R)
+### Committees
+Thomas Massie is the #7 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016